-Centra Care is the urgent care division of Florida Hospital.
-Their locations are open seven days a week and are staffed by adult and pediatric-trained Florida Hospital physicians.
+Centra Care is the urgent care division of Advent Health (previously Florida Hospital).
+Their locations are open seven days a week and are staffed by adult and pediatric-trained Advent Health physicians.
 These locations are where you need to go for a more serious medical issue that may involve X-rays or stitches.
 The location in Dr. Phillips is the one closest to Universal Orlando.

 In-Room Medical Care

 An additional option available to guests visiting Orlando is The Medical Concierge.
 This service by the EastCoast Medical Network runs a Walk-in Clinic open from 8AM to 8PM, provides In-Room Urgent Care (Doctor House Calls) 24 Hours a Day, 7 Days a week and also can provide services for or provide references to one of their network clinics for the following specialties:

 They can be contacted 24 hours a day at 855-935-5252 and their main clinic is located at:

 I can vouch for this service as we had a friend visit from the United Kingdom who needed emergency dental work.
 He was referred to a local dentist who saw him the next morning and provided medications that helped his problem until it could be addressed when he returned home.